What are the Pre and Post Knee Surgery Precautions?

 While bathing an anti-slip mat and a stable plastic chair are what you need after the surgery for bathing; you have to avoid bending or squatting for anything you need.
 You may need an elevated commode for some time.

 After the surgery makes sure you are not sitting in a single position for more than half an hour.
-Avoid sitting on low sofas, stools or low chairs.
-Make sure you always sit on a firm chair with straight back and armrests.
+Avoid sitting on low sofas, stools, or low chairs.
+Make sure you always sit on a firm chair with a straight back and armrests.

 You are advised to keep your knee straight while lying down and do not bend it by keeping a pillow under the knee.
 You may exercise by lying flat on your back.